Bodrum: Modern era

 Bodrum was a quiet town of fishermen and sponge divers until the early 20th century.
 From 1867 until 1922, it was part of the Aidin Vilayet of the Ottoman Empire.
+In the 1923 population exchange, the Greeks of Bodrum settled in Nea Alikarnassos, Crete in exchange for Muslims of Crete and Greek Muslims.
 In her book Bodrum, Fatma Mansur points out that the presence of a large community of bilingual Cretan Turks, coupled with the conditions of free trade and access to the southern Dodecanese islands until 1935, made the town less provincial.
 The fact that traditional agriculture was not a very rewarding activity in the rather dry peninsula also prevented the formation of a class of large landowners.
 Bodrum has no notable history of political or religious extremism.
 A first nucleus of intellectuals started to form after the 1950s around the writer Cevat Şakir Kabaağaçlı, who first came here in exile two decades previously and was charmed by the town to the point of adopting the pen name Halikarnas Balıkçısı ('The Fisherman of Halicarnassus').

 Geography

 Climate

 Bodrum has a hot summer Mediterranean climate (Csa in the Köppen climate classification and Cshl in the Trewartha climate classification).
 The average temperature is around 15 °C in winter and 34 °C in summer, with many sunny spells.
 Summers are very hot and mostly sunny, and winters are mild and humid.
+As of 2019 the record high was 46.8 °C (116.2 °F) in July 2017.